 - … and Contrast – If you’ve got qualitative data, like different categories that you want to contrast, you want to find colors that are distinct from one another but also play well together.

-And here’s the best part: There are a multitude of free, online resources to help you build and utilize the right color pallet for your data visualization.
+And here’s the best part: There are a multitude of free, online resources to help you build and utilize the right color scheme for your data visualization.

-Our Favorite (Free) Online Tools for Choosing Color Palettes
+Our Favorite (Free) Online Tools for Choosing Dashboard Color Palettes

 Canva’s color palette tool isn’t just fun to look at, it’s immensely practical as well.
 This color palette generator lets you browse beautiful stock photos for inspiration, or simply drag and drop your own pics into the generator.
 Then, Canva will compile a set of four colors that pair with the image and complement each other.
 How cool is that?